 - Organisation: Since HR staff deal directly and specifically with the working lives of colleagues, organisation is vital.
-Practically, this means managing time, collecting resources, maintaining records and scheduling tasks with other employees efficiently.
+Practically, this means managing time, collecting resources, maintaining records, and scheduling tasks with other employees efficiently.

 - Communication: The HR department communicates with personnel in every department and at every level of seniority.
-HR staff may be called upon to advise employees in one-on-one settings, co-ordinate with third-parties or address a boardroom of directors.
+HR staff may be called upon to advise employees in one-on-one settings, co-ordinate with third parties or address a boardroom of directors.
 Beyond verbal and written skills, online communication, especially an understanding of social media platforms, is becoming crucial.

 - Administration: Like any modern business environment, HR needs its staff to possess a wide variety of administrative skills.
 From a basic understanding of office protocol to a high standard of computer literacy, HR staff must be capable and versatile administrators.

 - Negotiation: HR staff will be involved in the negotiation of employee salaries, along with associated benefits such as healthcare and pensions.
-With this in mind, an ability to negotiate decisively and effectively is a vital part of the job.
+With this in mind, the ability to negotiate decisively and effectively is a vital part of the job.

 Education & Qualifications

 The educational background of professionals working in HR can be extremely varied and there is no single, ‘correct’ path to career success.
 That said, there are ways to distinguish yourself to recruiters.

 Finding an entry-level role (most commonly as an ‘HR Assistant’) may be possible with secondary-level educational qualifications such as four or five GCSEs or A-Levels.
 Thanks to the level of competition in the job market, however, senior positions such as HR Officer or Manager, or positions with paths to senior roles, will realistically require a university degree in a relevant field, such as: